sadiq5566/support-portal/README.md

    1. Enter full name, ID, contact details, and address.
    2. Inline validation shows errors in real-time.
-   3. On *Next*, data is validated and saved to Redux + LocalStorage.
+   3. On *Next*, data is validated and saved to  LocalStorage.
 3. **Step 2 — Financial Details**

    1. Enter income, expenses, and supporting document references.